-As a landlord in California, it’s likely you or one of your tenants will want to break your lease that you signed.
+As a landlord in California, it’s likely you or one of your tenants will want to break the California lease that you signed.
 This is possible to do, however, it depends on the length of the entire lease term.

-In this post, we are outlining everything you need to know regarding tenant’s who wish to break the lease under California law.
+In this post, we are outlining everything you need to know regarding breaking a lease under California law.